 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 4 discussion board forums over the duration of this course.
-Each discussion board will consist of 3 parts.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 4 discussions over the duration of this course.
+Each discussion will consist of 3 parts.
 In Part 1, the student will reserve a key term to write the thread; in Part 2, the student will review a minimum of 5 recent scholarly articles, choose 1, and write a thread of a minimum of 800 words using the template outlined in the instructions document; and in Part 3, the student will reply to a minimum of 3 other classmates’ threads.

-The student will complete 2 tests over the duration of this course.
-Each test will cover the Reading & Study material for the modules/weeks prior to the test.
-Each test will be open-book/open-notes, contain 75 items, and have a 75-minute time limit.
+The student will complete 4 Quizzes over the duration of this course.
+Each test will cover the Textbook material for the modules prior to the test.
+Each test will be open-book/open-notes, contain 50 items, and have a 75-minute time limit.